cloobTech/CirlcleGround/docs/api/auth/request_verification_token.md

-# Request Password Reset Token
+# Request Verification Token

 ## Endpoint
-`POST /api/v1/auth/request-password-token`
+`POST /api/v1/auth/request-verification-token`

 ---

 ### Description
-This endpoint initiates the password recovery flow.
+This endpoint allows user to request a verification token.
-A reset token is generated and sent to the user’s registered email or phone number.
+A reset token is generated and sent to the user’s registered email.

 ---